 Oxycodone can cause users to become physically and mentally dependent quickly.
 Our bodies naturally make opioids, but drugs like oxycodone stop this production.
 This means that when people stop taking the drug, they experience withdrawal symptoms.
 Although this can be extremely unpleasant, these symptoms can be managed with the proper support and use of medication.

 Oxycodone is extremely dangerous when used with other depressant drugs, such as alcohol, or benzodiazepines like Xanax or Valium.
 While it is common for those who misuse oxycodone to mix these drugs to increase their effects, it drastically increases the chance of a fatal overdose.

 Oxycodone is also frequently counterfeited.
 Millions of pills that look identical to their pharmaceutical counterparts contain fentanyl, a highly potent opioid fifty times stronger than heroin.
 This means that while many people may think that they are using oxycodone, they are actually using something much more powerful and addictive.
 Black market production of these pills means dosage can vary wildly, which contributes to the danger of overdose.

 Any method of taking oxycodone that has not been prescribed by your doctor can be considered abuse.
-This can include:

 - Taking other people’s medication